ROCm/HIP/README.md

 ## Simple Example
 The HIP API includes functions such as hipMalloc, hipMemcpy, and hipFree.
 Programmers familiar with CUDA will also be able to quickly learn and start coding with the HIP API.
-Compute kernels are launched with the "hipLaunchKernel" macro call.
+Compute kernels are launched with the "hipLaunchKernelGGL" macro call.
 Here is simple example showing a snippet of HIP API code:

 ```cpp